martinnajjar12/Timetivity/README.md

 # Timetivity

-> This app helps managing your time by showing you the actual time you spend on each activity.
+> This app helps to manage your time by showing you the actual time you spend on each activity.

 ![app_diagram](./app/assets/images/erd.png)